Master’s in Mental Health Counseling Degree Guide

 Can you earn a master’s in mental health counseling online?

 Yes!
 There are many master’s in counseling programs that are offered online that can prepare you for licensure and a career as a professional counselor.
-Check our schools page to learn more about available programs.
+Check our schools page as well as our ranking of top online master’s in mental health counseling programs to learn more about available programs.

 What degree do you need to be a mental health counselor?